Satyam-codex/Laptop-Price-Prediction-ML/README.md

 Interpreted regression coefficients.

-Part D: Polynomial Regression
+Part D: Polynomial Regression:-
 Applied Polynomial Regression to capture non-linear relationships.
 Compared Linear and Polynomial Regression results.
 Observed improvement in prediction accuracy for non-linear patterns.

-Part E: Regularization Techniques
+Part E: Regularization Techniques:-
 Applied Ridge Regression and Lasso Regression.
 Compared coefficients with linear regression.
 Discussed feature selection and overfitting control.

-Part F: Model Diagnostics
+Part F: Model Diagnostics:-
 Plotted residuals vs predicted values.
 Checked regression assumptions such as linearity and homoscedasticity.

-Results & Observations
+Results & Observations:-
 Multiple Linear Regression performed better than Simple Linear Regression.
 Polynomial Regression captured non-linear relationships more effectively.
 Ridge and Lasso regression helped in reducing overfitting.
 RAM, CPU, and Storage were observed to be strong predictors of laptop price.

-conclusion
+conclusion:-
 This project provided hands-on experience with different linear regression models and demonstrated how regression techniques can be used for real-world price prediction problems.
 The assignment improved understanding of model selection, evaluation, and interpretation, fulfilling all the objectives of the Linear Regression Lab.